-Another thing birds hate is shiny, reflective objects such as helium balloons, brightly coloured flags and garden pinwheels.
+Birds hate shiny, reflective objects such as helium balloons, brightly colored flags, and garden pinwheels.
 All these things will move around in the wind keeping birds from eating your freshly sown grass seed.

 Sparkly holographic pinwheels work best.
-We like this metal pinwheel because it’s more durable than plastic pinwheels and you can install it as a permanent fixture.
+I like this metal pinwheel because it’s more durable than plastic pinwheels, and you can install it as a permanent fixture.

 A DIY idea is to string CDs across your lawn.

 Hanging a small metal screw or even a pen next to the CD will mean it makes a bit of noise in the wind too.
 Placing the CD’s 1-2 feet apart will ensure proper coverage.

 Cover the grass seed